AL0YSI0US/city-explorer/reflections.md

   - [ ] sandbox : Github project board in 201 { `Used Collaboratively On Final Project` }
   - [ ] sandbox : Trello in 301 { `outlines assignment requirements` }
 - [ ] If I need to create an account on a new website there should be a step by step guide of images to follow, **this is a pretty standard accessibility need in any environment**.
 - [ ] Disability department???
 Curiosity???
 Does code fellows value accessibility?
-Do they know what the  general education standards are??
+Do they know what the general education standards are?? are we skating by or setting bars?
 - [ ] Obtain class materials within 24hrs of payment for any class
-- [ ] calsses should have no less than 2 to 3 weeks between them, students learners need rest and staff should be refining skills during this time. mentoring each other collaborating on advancements that better the learning environment etc
+- [ ] calsses should have no less than 2 to 3 weeks between them, students learners need rest and staff should be refining skills during this time.
+Be that mentoring each other collaborating on advancements that better the learning environment or resting themselves etc.

 ## Questions

-- [X] how do I print this tree in my ccommand line? { `Instructor Ryan answered this` }
+- [X] how do I print this tree in my command line? { `Instructor Ryan answered this` }
-  - [X] CD into src to avoid displayin node modules
+  - [X] CD into src to avoid displaying the node modules

 ```sh
 city-explorer-api